SDT-GNN: Streaming-based Distributed Training Framework for Graph Neural Networks: Background and Motivations

 \subsection{Limitations in Distributed GNN Training}

-We below uncover several limitations in existing distributed GNN training systems and when using existing streaming-based partitioning algorithms for distributed GNN training.
+We below uncover several limitations in existing distributed GNN training frameworks/systems and when using existing streaming-based partitioning algorithms for distributed GNN training.

-\textbf{Drawbacks with In-Memory Partitioning.} Graph partitioning is the first step in distributed GNN training.
-It is of vital importance to have a high-quality graph partitioning algorithm, as the quality of the partitions has a significant impact on the performance of downstream tasks in terms of memory consumption, communication cost, and evaluation accuracy.
-To the best of our knowledge, all the existing distributed GNN training systems~\cite{ma2019neugraph, lin2020pagraph, zhang20212pgraph, liu2023bgl, zheng2020distdgl, zheng2022distributed} leverage the classic in-memory graph partitioning algorithms, such as Kernighan-Lin algorithm~\cite{kernighan1970efficient} and METIS~\cite{karypis1998multilevelk}.
-In other words, they assume that the memory of the machine used for graph partitioning is large enough to hold the \emph{entire} graph for partitioning.
+\textbf{Drawbacks with in-memory partitioning.} Graph partitioning is the first step in distributed GNN training, so the quality of the partitions has a significant impact on the performance of downstream tasks in terms of memory footprint, communication cost, and evaluation accuracy.
+To our knowledge, all the existing distributed GNN training frameworks~\cite{ma2019neugraph, lin2020pagraph, zhang20212pgraph, liu2023bgl, zheng2020distdgl, zheng2022distributed} require loading the \emph{entire} graph \emph{in main memory} and leverage the conventional partitioning algorithms (e.g., METIS~\cite{karypis1998multilevelk}) for partitioning.
+However, the rapidly growing size of current graphs~\cite{sahu2020ubiquity} can easily exceed the main memory size of most commodity workstations or servers.

-However, the rapidly growing size of current graphs~\cite{sahu2020ubiquity} has noticeably exceeded the memory limit of most off-the-shelf machines.
-Table~\ref{table:memory} shows the peak memory usage of the METIS algorithm integrated in the popular distributed training system DistDGL~\cite{zheng2020distdgl, zheng2022distributed}.
-We observe that it requires the memory space of more than ten times the size of raw data to partition a graph.
-In particular, it fails with out-of-memory (OOM) errors in our server with 96~GB RAM when partitioning the OGB-Papers dataset~\cite{hu2020open}, which is one of the largest graphs publicly available for GNN training.
-Therefore, to deal with large graphs using \emph{in-memory} partitioning algorithms, the only viable solution is deemed to update the hardware with enough RAM size, but it is \emph{not} a cost-efficient and scalable solution.
+Table~\ref{table:memory} shows the peak memory usage of METIS algorithm used in DistDGL~\cite{zheng2020distdgl, zheng2022distributed}.
+METIS requires the memory space of more than ten times the size of raw data to partition a graph.
+In particular, it fails with OOM errors in a commodity server with 96~GB RAM when partitioning the OGB-Papers dataset~\cite{hu2020open}.
+This is one of the largest datasets for which DistDGL requires about 400~GB RAM~\cite{dgl_metis}.\footnote{Note that DistDGL and PyG load the graph data along with the feature data for partitioning.
+Thus, their actual memory usage is greater than that of METIS.
+In addition, DistDGL also supports ParMETIS, a parallel version of METIS for graph partitioning using multiple machines.
+However, it still requires loading the entire graph into memory, leading to the high memory usage and potential OOM errors~\cite{dgl_parmetis}.} Therefore, to deal with large graphs using \emph{in-memory} partitioning algorithms, the only viable solution is deemed to update the hardware with enough RAM space, but it is \emph{not} a cost-efficient and scalable solution.